 He also suggests reaching out to vendors directly because you can get these upgrades after closing for much less than what the builder would charge.
 It’ll be even cheaper if you’re handy and can install the updates yourself!

-This being said, upgrading a kitchen (or bathroom) is not an especially easy project and — let’s be honest — do you really want to move into a brand-new home and already feel like your kitchen needs renovating?
-In some cases, it may be worth the splurge to get the materials and appliances you really want from the outset.
+That being said, upgrading a kitchen (or bathroom) is not an especially easy project, and — let’s be honest — do you really want to move into a brand-new home and already feel like your kitchen needs renovating?
+In some cases, it may be worth the splurge to get the materials and appliances you want from the outset.

 Remember that value is relative, and unless you’re planning on turning around and reselling your new construction home within a few months of completion, what you will enjoy most about your home is arguably more important than its potential resale value to a stranger years down the road.